pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Reducers.md

 Learn about one of the most fundamental tools in the Composable Architecture: the reducer.
-It is responsible for evolving the state of your application forward when an action is sent, and constructing effects that are exected in the outside world.
+It is responsible for evolving the state of your application forward when an action is sent, and constructing effects that are executed in the outside world.

 ## Overview